 Sketching ideas down is usually something which happens all the time, but it’s especially important before jumping to browser.
 I often test my sketches using the HTML text designs I did in the previous step (which basically mean that I add a few CSS rules on top of them).

 By spending a short time sketching you can save yourself hours on the computer.
-Not only will you save yourself hours, you may even afford yourself some peace of mind.
-Whenever that evil monster of ‘designer’s block’ creeps in, it inevitably leaves a path of destructive self doubt in its wake.
-I challenge you to start employing sketching as a part of your process and you will see a dramatic decrease in the amount of times you hit that virtual wall of nothingness.
+Not only will you save yourself hours, you may even afford yourself some peace of mind. (…) I challenge you to start employing sketching as a part of your process and you will see a dramatic decrease in the amount of times you hit that virtual wall of nothingness.”

 – Tara Roskell